Why Are Flights So Expensive Right Now?

 Book fall/winter flights now.

 While last-minute summer flights are egregiously priced, post-Labor Day fares are still downright cheap.
-If your schedule allows, take advantage of the great fares we’re finding Going members for travel September through April 2023.
+If your schedule allows, take advantage of the great fares we’re finding for Going members for travel fall 2024 into winter 2025.

 Take advantage of flexibility.